-Grassroots grants help people implement their own small acts of community, right in the communities where they live, by offering small amounts of money for project expenses.
+Grassroots grants help people build belonging and well-being at the neighbourhood and community level through small acts of community by offering small amounts of project funding.
 Neighbour Grants are grants to organizations whose work is laser-focused on Calgary communities and neighbourhoods.